Ticket types for Endpoint Detection and Response (EDR)

 Malicious PowerShell Download from External Source

-Coro EDR detected PowerShell execution with indicative file download attempts.
-PowerShell's legitimate scripting features are commonly exploited to covertly transport and execute malicious payloads.
-Tickets remain in an open state for admin user review and close automatically after a period of 48 hours.
+Coro detects PowerShell execution with signs of file download attempts on devices.
+Attackers often exploit PowerShell’s scripting capabilities to covertly download and execute malicious payloads.
+Coro keeps tickets open for admin user review and automatically closes them after 48 hours.

 Action | Outcomes |